kristopolous/BOOTSTRA.386/manual/index.md

 Gilda loops back up with me first: "DEC has a bunch of their new Rainbows on display.
 Bad command or file name".
 That's a bit of shop talk.

 Let's back up for a second.
 In order to understand things you need to know a bit more about these computers.
-The terse language that you type while running the MS-DOS softare can generate a variety of common errors.
-It's worth taking the time to provide a glossary here:
+The terse language that you type while running the MS-DOS software can generate a variety of common errors.
+Here's the glossary:

  * "Abort, Retry, Fail?"
    *MS-DOS*: When the computer expects to read data from a computer disk but is unable to (perhaps the disk got damaged or was removed).
    *To Us*: This is the primary business question.
 Should we abort the effort and pivot to something else, retry with more resources, or admit failure and roll it up.
-An associated error here is.

  * "Disk not ready in Drive A"
    *MS-DOS*: This is the first part of the two line error with "Abort, Retry, Fail?", nominally to inform the user what they are supposed to do.
    *To Us*: The software isn't ready yet or is full of bugs.
-If the software glitches, this is relevant
+If the software glitches, this is usually how we describe it.

  * "Bad command or file name"
-   *MS-DOS*: It means you tried to command the computer at the prompt in a way it didn't understand.
+   *MS-DOS*: You tried to issue a command in a way the computer does not understand.
 Usually this happens through a typo.
-Either way the computer balks at you and say "nope".
+Either way the computer balks at you with this message.
    *To Us*: The product doesn't work.
 It doesn't feel right or engage the user in a meaningful way.
 It could also mean it's too slow or exorbitantly expensive.
 Regardless, it lacks viability.

  * "Press any key to continue"
    *MS-DOS*: The computer has performed an operation or is expecting something and is waiting for the user to engage with it before continuing.
-   *To Us*: It's a call for action, to end conversation, adjourn the meeting and do something.
-It's basically an exasperated "do something!" request.
+   *To Us*: It's a call for action, to end conversation, adjourn the meeting and do something else, often something that is obvious and needs attention.

-It's worth noting these are mostly negative.
-We don't really have aphorisms for success.
+It's worth noting these aphorisms are mostly negative.
+We don't really have any for success.
 I think there's a tendency to break bad news with a bit of humor in a hope that it lands lighter.
+I don't know if it works, but we do it anyway.

+I respond to Gilda, "it doesn't look like they're going to PDP IBM again" - a reference to their gangbuster microcomputer in the 1960s that made them successful.
+All their efforts in the world of microcomputers have felt like a circus without substance.

-Hasegawa comes running over to me.
+Just at that moment, Hasegawa comes running over to me catching his breath.
 He's still too far away for me to hear him but has he gets closer I hear "they did it, they did it".
 He's flustered, surprised, almost nervous.
 Gilda and I give him a confused look.
 "They're called VisiCorp", come look.

 We follow him through the maze of stalls and see a large crowd around a number of IBM PCs.
-I'm a fairly tall guy so I peaked over and see a black 3 button mouse hooked up to a screen with a cascade of graphical boxes.
-One of them is a bar graph and another looks like a Lotus-123 screen, no - that's their own version.
+I'm a fairly tall guy so I peak over and see a black 3 button mouse hooked up to a screen displaying a cascade of black boxes in a monochrome graphics mode.
+In one of the boxes is a bar graph and another looks like a Lotus-123 screen, no - that's their own spreadsheet.

-The employee clicks on one of the boxes with a region hidden and it comes to the front, almost as if it's a stack.
-Inside it is a number of words in a horizontal strip.
-The employee moves the mouse over the item and clicks on it.
+The employee clicks on one of the boxes with a region hidden and it comes to the front, almost as if it's a stack of applications.
+Inside this box is a number of words in a horizontal strip.
+The employee moves the mouse over the item labeled "Italics" and clicks on it.
 No hotkeys, no Wordperfect function strip.
 And then the text redraws as slanted italics.

-People applaud like they just saw ng Harry Houdini break out of a safe.
-No jargon.
+People applaud like they just saw Harry Houdini break out of a safe.
+No jargon, no manuals.
+You just point and click.
 I peer down the aisle and see Orion at the Commodore booth looking at some new portables and motion him to come over.
-Hasegawa's mouth is open in shock.
+Hasegawa's mouth continues to be open in shock.
 The employee changes a value in the spreadsheet and then the bar-graph redraws itself automatically.
+It's stunning.

-He moves the mouse over to the word print and clicks the mouse button and then a few moments later, his Okidata printer head starts moving and produces exactly what we see on screen.
+He moves the mouse arrow over to the word "Print" and clicks the mouse button and then a few moments later, an Okidata printer head starts moving and produces exactly what we see on screen.
 "Holy shit" Orion blurts out, "can I buy that here?"

 The answer was irrelevant.
 Everyone that day was sold.
 We saw the future.
-It was like the Xerox experience machine but on a microcomputer.
-This is what Boston was waving their hands about but nobody had known what it looked like.
+It was like the Xerox experience but on a microcomputer.
+This is what Boston was waving their hands about.
+Nobody had known what it looked like.

-Hasegawa took his camera and put in a new roll of film and started snapping pictures of the demo.
-I looked at him, "I'm sure they won't mind" he says.
+Hasegawa takes his camera and puts in a new roll of film and starts snapping pictures of the demo.
+I look at him, "I'm sure they won't mind" he says.

-The rest of the day we tried not to look too auspicious as we hanged around the VisiCorp table like groupies.
-Thomas, who comes from 15 years of ERP software, filled up his entire notebook full of diagrams and notes in pitman shorthand which I assure you, none of us but him could read.
+The rest of the day we try not to look too auspicious as we hang around the VisiCorp booth like groupies.
+Thomas, who comes from 15 years of ERP software, fills up his entire notebook full of diagrams and pitman shorthand which I assure you, none of us but him can read.

-Closing time hit and by then we had buttered up the VisiCorp engineers through our flattery and got more details on the implementation than I feel at liberty to disclose.
-I even tried to buy them dinner but was rebuffed.
+Closing time hits and by then I have buttered up the VisiCorp engineers through flattery and got more details on the implementation than I feel at liberty to disclose.
+I even try to buy them dinner but am rebuffed.

-As we hopped into the Winnebego to go off and find some place to eat and were exchanging notes, Orion looked around and said "Press any to continue?"
+As we hop into the Winnebego to go off and find some place to eat, my team can't stop talking as they  exchange notes.
+Orion looks around and said "Press any to continue?"

-I looked back and we all agreed.
+I look back and we are at a consensus.
 We don't need to stay in Vegas another day.
-Fuck the food, we got what we came for.
+Forget the food, we got what we came for.
 It's time to go back to Menlo Park.

+## Version 0.0

+"We can't just clone them" Thomas gripes as he looks over his notes.
+"We need to be finishing races they're still lacing up for."

 ---